nasumilu/issue-trac/README.md

   Open Geospatial Consortium (OGC) [Feature - OGC API standard](https://docs.opengeospatial.org/is/17-069r4/17-069r4.html).

 - [nasumilu/issue-trac (a.k.a IssueTrac API)](https://github.com/nasumilu/issue-trac-api) is the actual issue
-  tracking/work management applications that will provide the necessary application protocol interface (API) to create, read, and update issues by providing an interface between application, database(s), and other **backend** web services.
+  tracking/work management applications that will provide the necessary application programming interface (API) to create, read, and update issues by providing an interface between application, database(s), and other **backend** web services.

 - [nasumilu/issue-trac-web (a.k.a IssueTrac Web)](https://github.com/nasumilu/issue-trac-web) is a single page